hieudoanm/node.js/packages/python.org/data/machine-learning/supervised/employee-salaries/final.md

 # Show result
 print(grouped.to_string(index=False, line_width=10000))
 ```

-    /var/folders/jh/z981c7zj0vz0gmyfc8mhdxdr0000gn/T/ipykernel_67267/3461952642.py:5: FutureWarning: The default of observed=False is deprecated and will be changed to True in a future version of pandas.
-Pass observed=False to retain current behavior or observed=True to adopt the future default and silence this warning.
-      salaries_data_frame.groupby(

                     job_title experience_level employee_residence company_location  count  percentage  mean_salary  median_salary
                 Data Engineer               SE                 US               US    216       21.09     154309.0       150000.0